• Khirki - 2 by Riya Chandwani

 Riya Chandwani

-Riya Chandwaniis an artist based in Mumbai.
-She recently completed her Master’s degree program in painting from Sir J. J. School of Art, Mumbai.
-Riya was born on 10 March 1995 in Katni(Madhya Pradesh).
+Riya Chandwani is an artist based in Mumbai.
+She completed her Master’s degree in painting from Sir J. J. School of Art and was born in Katni in 1995.